alandoyle/alandoyle.dev/content/en/posts/2022-08-30-site-update.md

 I run Ubuntu Linux, so installing Hugo was easy.
 I used

-> sudo apt install hugo
+> sudo snap install hugo

 ## Find a Hugo theme